 Our Interim Ministry

-While the Unitarian Universalist Society of Amherst will continue to offer a vibrant ministry of spiritual inquiry, loving support, social justice outreach, and religious education for people of all ages, we are also in an exciting time of transition.
+While the Unitarian Universalist Society of Amherst will continue to offer a vibrant ministry of spiritual inquiry, loving support, social justice outreach, and religious education for people of all ages, we also enter an exciting time of transition.

-Following the departure of our minister of 11 years upon her retirement from full-time parish ministry in 2016, we are engaged in a two-year interim ministry time in order to prepare ourselves to welcome a settled minister.
-A Ministerial Search Committee has begun work to find the best match for our congregation.
+Following the retirement of our minister of eleven years, we will engage in a two-year interim ministry time in order to prepare ourselves to welcome a settled minister.

 This is a wonderful, energizing opportunity to reassess who we are as a congregation.
 And this active process of interim ministry will help us call a minister who we are ready to welcome with open minds—we will be open to a different style, different method, different ministry, that will meet the needs of our congregation and our ministry to the larger world.

-Thankfully, we are not the first Unitarian Universalist congregation to take this journey, and so we have wise examples to follow.
-We have the guidance of an interim minister, The Rev. Cynthia A. Frado, who is trained to help congregations prepare for new ministry.
-And we have guidance from the UUA.
+Thankfully, we are not the first Unitarian Universalist congregation to take this journey, and so we have wonderful, wise examples to follow.
+We will have the guidance of an interim minister who is trained to help congregations prepare for new ministry.
+And we will have guidance from the UUA.